Classic lateral thinking puzzles – new twists – multiple solutions – clues – and a reader challenge to submit your own original answers

 .

-Answer – The man stood on a large block of ice.
+Classic answer – The man stood on a large block of ice.

-Muxy’s Answer – The rope is made from a material that shrinks when it gets wet.
+Muxy’s answer – The rope is made from a material that shrinks when it gets wet.

 – – – – –